-Let those doggies roam at Folsom parkBy: Laura Newell, Features Editor
+Let those doggies roam at Folsom parkBy: Laura Newell, Of the Telegraph

 After receiving a dog as a gift, Linda Kessemeier decided to organize a group to keep her small dog playing safely outside.